googleapis/google-cloud-cpp/INSTALL.md

 ### Ubuntu (14.04 - Trusty Tahr)

-Install the minimal development tools:
+Install the minimal development tools.

+We use the `ubuntu-toolchain-r` PPA to get a modern version of CMake:

 ```bash
 sudo apt update && sudo apt install -y software-properties-common